 I’m a Scientist, Get me out of here returns this June, for two weeks from Monday 10th-Friday 21st.

-This June we’re running five themed zones, with two especially for psychologists, and two general science zones.
+This June we’re running five themed zones, with two especially around psychology, and two general science zones.

 Read on to find out all about them, or head straight to the application form to take part: